the-grandson/Zeuz_Password_Manager/README.md

 2. Brute forcing the PIN is relatively easy.

 To mitigate the risk a bit you can keep the same (or diferent) set of digits for yourself.
-Alternatively there are other password managers that store our encrypted passwords in external ROM modules.
+Alternatively there are other password managers that store our encrypted passwords in external ROM modules, check [PasswordPump](https://www.hackster.io/dan-murphy/passwordpump-passwords-manager-7c6d84).

 It was a funny project to build anyway.